Welcome to the research section of the Department of Hearing and Speech Sciences!

 Principal Investigator: Mark Wallace, PhD

-Dr. Wallace examine the processes by which other sensory systems (e.g, vision, touch) can influence auditory behaviors and perceptions, as well as the neural mechanisms that underlie these interactions.
+Dr. Wallace examines the processes by which other sensory systems (e.g, vision, touch) can influence auditory behaviors and perceptions, as well as the neural mechanisms that underlie these interactions.

 Neural Basis of Auditory Perception Laboratory